4awpawz/buster/README.md

 ## operational directives
 Buster uses a concept called *Operational Directives*, abbreviated *ods*, to direct the operation it performs for a given file.
 Each operational directive is comprised of 3 parts, as in *'input:operation:output'*:

 1. input - a full or relative path to one or more files.
-Supports *globs*.
+Supports *globs/wildcard* characters.

 2. operation - a number, enclosed by colons (e.g. ":1:"), in the range of 1 to 3, which is used to indicate the operation that Buster is to perform on the file(s) identified by item 1 above.
 This number can be one of the following: